freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/towers-of-hanoi.md

 # --description--

 Solve the Towers of Hanoi problem.
-You have the number of objects as the first parameters, and strings used to identify each of the stacks of objects, for example `towerOfHanoi(4, 'A', 'B', 'C')`. create a nested array containing the list of moves, source -> destination.
-For example, the array `[['A', 'C'], ['B', 'A']]` indicates that the 1st move was to move a object from stack `A` to `C`, and the 2nd move was to move a object from stack `B` to `A`.
+You have the number of objects as the first parameters, and strings used to identify each of the stacks of objects. create a nested array containing the list of moves, source -> destination.

+For example, object with these parameters `(4, 'A', 'B', 'C')`, will have a nested array `[['A', 'C'], ['B', 'A']]` indicating that the 1st move was to move a object from stack `A` to `C`, and the 2nd move was to move a object from stack `B` to `A`.

 # --instructions--

-Write a function that return the number of moves needed for the objects to stack.
+Write a function that return the moves to stack the objects in a nested array.

 # --hints--